-04 Appointment of Judges:
+04 Appointment of Judges

 Only an Indian citizen may be appointed as a member of the judiciary.
 Appointments to the lower judiciary must qualify by clearing the Civil Services (Judicial) Exam conducted by the Union Public Service Commission.
-A citizen, having held judicial office for at least 10 years, or an advocate, registered as an advocate of a High Court for more than 10 years may be appointed as a Judge of a High Court.
-To be appointed a judge of the Supreme Court, the citizen must have served as a judge of a High Court for more than five years, or have practised as an advocate of a High Court for more than ten years, or must, in the opinion of the President of India, be a distinguished jurist.
+A citizen. having held judicial office for at least 10 years, or an advocate, registered as an advocate of a High Court (or of two or more High Courts in succession) for more than 10 years may be appointed as a Judge of a High Court.
+To be appointed a judge of the Supreme Court, the citizen must have served as a judge of a High Court (or of two or more High Courts in succession) for more than five years, or have practised as an advocate of a High Court (or of two or more High Courts in succession) for more than ten years, or must, in the opinion of the President of India, be a distinguished jurist.
 The age of retirement of a High Court judge, is 62 years, while a Supreme Court judge is required to retire at the age of 65 years.
 There have been proposals to increase the retirement age, but these have not yet been put through.

-05 Jurisdiction of Courts:
+05 Jurisdiction of Courts